 CaptionX vs Descript: Why Premiere Pro Editors Are Making the Switch

 Descript is a capable standalone editor — but it asks you to abandon Adobe Premiere Pro and learn an entirely new application just to get captions.
-CaptionX lives inside the timeline you already know, gives you free captions every month, and supports 57+ languages.
-There is no contest for Premiere Pro editors.
+CaptionX lives inside the timeline you already know, gives you free caption generations, and supports 100+ languages.
+For most Premiere Pro editors, that makes the choice an easy one.

 Quick Verdict

 CaptionX is the better choice for any editor working in Adobe Premiere Pro.
 It requires no workflow change, no new app, and no upfront payment.
-You get free captions every month from the moment you install it.
+You get free caption generations from the moment you install it.
 Descript asks you to leave Premiere Pro, learn a new tool, and pay before you know whether the captions meet your standard.

 Feature Comparison